AriEncarnacion/Minesweeper/README.md

 # Minesweeper

-Basic Minesweeper game implemented in ReactJS.
+This repo contains Minesweeper, a game originating from the 1960s.
+This version has been implemented from scratch using ReactJS.
+This project was done as part of a undergraduate capstone CS course.

+## Dependencies

 Node is needed to run this program.
 Additional dependencies may be needed.
 A full list of dependencies can be seen in `package.json`.